 When it comes to its cloud LMS platform, Halogen is a great tool for managers.
 It provides capabilities that allow managers to get involved in their team’s learning, becoming more coach than manager.
 Additionally, Halogen helps you create smart learning paths based on the capabilities of not only the individual but the team and your business as a whole.

 Much like Grovo, DigitalChalk has an accessible course library of content, in addition to a course builder.
 You can combine your employees’ training by using the library and your own courses, or you can have them use one or the other.
 If you choose to build some of your own courses, you can do so with all types of content, such as video, audio, PowerPoint, Keynote, pictures and more.

-DigitalChalk’s cloud LMS was developed for easy integration with other software, so you can manage your data easier.
+Compared to other learning management system vendors, DigitalChalk’s cloud LMS was developed for easy integration with other software, so you can manage your data easier.
 Some of the most important systems they can integrate with include talent management systems, CRMs and back office systems.

-The right learning management system for your business can enhance the talent of your workforce, whether or not internal promotion is the immediate goal.
+The best cloud learning management system for your business can enhance the talent of your workforce, whether or not internal promotion is the immediate goal.
 The introduction of new lessons via an LMS will ensure a shared skill set for all employees, resulting in streamlined collaboration and a more capable organization overall.